Joan Littlewood: Career

 In 1941, Littlewood was banned from broadcasting on the BBC and her personnel file was marked by an MI5 officer as she was deemed a security risk.
 The ban was lifted two years later, when MI5 said she had broken off her association with the Communist Party.
 She was under surveillance by MI5 from 1939 until the 1950s.

 In 1945, after the end of World War II, Littlewood, her husband the communist folk singer Ewan MacColl, and other Theatre Union members formed Theatre Workshop and registered it while staying at Ormesby Hall.
 The following eight years were spent touring.
 Shortly afterwards, when Gerry Raffles joined the troupe, MacColl and Littlewood divorced, though they still worked together for many years and Littlewood was godmother to MacColl's two children.
 Littlewood and Raffles were life partners until his death in 1975.

 In 1953, after an attempt to establish a permanent base in Glasgow, Theatre Workshop took up residence at the Theatre Royal in Stratford, east London, where it gained an international reputation, performing plays across Europe and in the Soviet Union.
 One of Littlewood's most famous productions was the British première of Bertolt Brecht's Mother Courage and Her Children (1955), which she directed and also starred in.
 Her production of Fings Ain't Wot They Used T'Be, a musical about the London underworld, became a hit and ran from 1959 to 1962, transferring to the West End.

 The works for which she is now best remembered are probably Shelagh Delaney's A Taste of Honey (1958), which gained critical acclaim, and the satirical musical Oh, What a Lovely War!
 (1963), her stage adaptation of a work for radio by Charles Chilton.
 Both were made into films.
 She received a Tony Award nomination for Best Direction of a Musical for Oh, What a Lovely War!, becoming the first woman nominated for the award.
 Theatre Workshop also championed the work of Irish playwright Brendan Behan.

-Later life
+Later life and death

 After Raffles's death in 1975, Littlewood left Theatre Workshop and stopped directing.
 After a time of drifting she settled in France and became the companion of Baron Philippe de Rothschild, the vintner and poet, and wrote his memoirs Milady Vine.
 In the mid-1980s, she commenced work on her 1994 autobiography, Joan's Book.

 Littlewood died in 2002 of natural causes at the age of 87 in the London flat of Peter Rankin.